Learn more about who the Kickstart Scheme is for, how to employ young people through it, and what you need to know about funding.

+The Kickstart Scheme is a grant to encourage employers to create 6-month job placements for young people.
+The funding comes under the government’s Plan for Jobs, as part of the coronavirus economic recovery plan.
 It sets out to help tackle the downward effect which the coronavirus pandemic has had on employment opportunities.

 The scheme targets younger people, who are less likely to have work experience and so might find it more difficult to find work.
 It funds employers who set-up 6-month paid placements to help eligible young people learn employable skills and gain experience.